toppeMRI/toppemri.github.io/index.md

 ### MATLAB code

 TOPPE MATLAB code is open source and can be viewed here: [https://github.com/toppeMRI/toppe/](https://github.com/toppeMRI/toppe/).
-Alternatively, from a console you can copy the entire github repository to a local folder as follows:
+Alternatively, from a console you can copy the entire MATLAB repository to a local folder as follows:

 ```
 git clone https://github.com/toppemri/toppe